Wall Street cedes ground after mixed bag of earnings

 "We think the market has already discounted the weak first quarter and possibly even some negative earnings in the second quarter," said Paul Christopher, head global market strategist at Wells Fargo Investment Institute.
 "If the second quarter were as disappointing as the first quarter, you'd see another downturn."

-American Express (AXP.N) shares climbed 0.91 percent after revenue rose for the first time in five quarters, while Mattel (MAT.O) sank 5.78 percent after sales fell.
+American Express shares climbed 0.91 percent after revenue rose for the first time in five quarters, while Mattel sank 5.78 percent after sales fell.

-Under Armour (UA.N) rose 6.78 percent, while General Motors (GM.N) added 1.46 percent after both reported better-than-expected profits.
+Under Armour rose 6.78 percent, while General Motors added 1.46 percent after both reported better-than-expected profits.

 Declining issues outnumbered advancing ones on the NYSE by 1,897 to 1,095.
 On the Nasdaq, 1,493 issues fell and 1,311 rose.